 Are trees fast-growing?

 trees tend to grow rather slowly, usually not more than a meter a year.
 But this is for good reason.
-In order to develop the is strong and dense, this takes time.
+In order to develop is strong and dense, takes time.
 Because trees are patient growers, they end up having very high-quality .